Help Center/ ServiceStage/ User Guide/ Application Management/ Managing Environment Variables of an Application

 3. Click the target application.
 The Overview page is displayed.

-1. In the navigation pane on the left, click Environment Variables.
+1. In the left navigation pane, click Environment Variables.

 2. Select a created environment from the drop-down list.

-3. Click Add Environment Variable and set Variable Name and Variable/Variable Reference.
+4. Click Add Environment Variable and set Name and Variable/Variable Reference.

-For example, set Variable Name to User and Variable/Variable reference to admin.
-That is, when the program code reads the User environment variable, admin is obtained.
-For example, you can start subprocesses as the admin user and read files as the admin user.
+For example, if you set Name to User and Variable/Variable Reference to admin, when the program code reads the User environment variable, admin is obtained.
+Or, you can start a subprocess or read a file as user admin.
 The actual execution effect depends on the code.

 1. Log in to ServiceStage.